How To Listen To the Powerful Wiener Philharmoniker Fanfare

-I thought it might be time to feature another fanfare, one composed for a specific orchestra and purpose.
+It’s time to feature another fanfare, one composed for a specific orchestra and purpose.
 The Vienna Philharmonic is familiar to many; I’d guess that even people not overly familiar with classical music may have heard of the group.

 Richard Strauss (1864-1949) lived during the late Romantic/early modern era and was one of the major composers of his time.
 Strauss was influenced by the music of fellow German Richard Wagner (1813-1883).
 He developed as both a composer and conductor, despite some unconventional choices in musical interpretation.

 The Vienna Philharmonic dates back to 1842.
 In 1924, the group held its inaugural ball in order to raise funds for the musicians’ pension.
 Strauss composed a piece for the occasion; it has been played at the beginning of every ball since then.
-You can find a bit more information at Barbara Heninger’s site.

 Like many fanfares, this one starts with a single note.
 It’s played by the E♭ trumpet (it’s like the trumpets you see in school band, but a bit smaller and plays a higher range).
 We hear a single pitch for three beats, followed by a set of triplet eighth notes on beat four.
 Keep this rhythmic motif in mind, as it’s woven throughout the entire piece.
 The trumpets repeat the motif, adding layers of harmony to the opening note.
 After the initial musical statement, the trombones echo in triplets (0:09), followed by the horns (0:12).
 They have a short conversation, then the trumpets join back in with their own line of triplets (0:20).